Guitar controller: Guitar Hero Live (iOS, Xbox 360 and One, PlayStation 3 and 4 & Wii U)

-Rock Band (Xbox 360, PlayStation 2 and 3, & Wii)
+Rock Band (Xbox 360, PlayStation 2 and 3 & Wii)

-The guitar for Rock Band is used for the lead guitar and bass gameplay.
-The guitar resembles a Fender Stratocaster.
-It is similar to the guitars from Guitar Hero as it pertains fret on the neck, a strum bar, and a whammy bar.
-Unlike its adversary, Guitar Hero, there were fret buttons at the bottom of the neck for tapping (A technique where a string is fretted and set into vibration as part of a single motion).
+The Rock Band guitar controller is used for both lead guitar and bass instrument gameplay.
+The guitar is a 3/4 scale replica of a Fender Stratocaster.
+It takes design cues from the Guitar Hero controllers, with five fret buttons at the top of the neck, a strum bar on the body, and a whammy bar, as well as navigational buttons.
+Unlike Guitar Hero controllers, an additional five fret buttons were added at the base of the neck.
+The lower frets are referred to as "solo buttons", which can be used for tapping (a technique where a string is fretted and set into vibration as part of a single motion) during solo sections.
+The controller also included a 5-way switch which can be used to select different guitar sounds.

-Rock Band 2 (Xbox 360, PlayStation 2 and 3, & Wii)
+Rock Band 2 (Xbox 360, PlayStation 2 and 3 & Wii)

-The guitar for Rock Band 2 is nearly identical to its predecessor except for the fact that the coloring of the new guitar had a sunburst paint job.
-Minor improvements to the fret buttons (which made them quieter) and durability improvements to the strum bar.
-The Rock Band 2 guitar is backward compatible with Rock Band.